YiChiMa/design-model/README.md

 # Selected Works from 3D Modeling Class

 ## About This Project
 I took Engineering 26: Three Dimensional Modeling for Design during Fall 2019.
-Below is a collection of selected works from the class.
+Below is a collection of selected works done by Solidworks from the class.

 ![Photo](models/RenderedScrewDriver.JPG)
 ##### Rendered Screw Driver